IfcOpenShell/IfcOpenShell/src/blenderbim/docs/blenderbim/installation.rst

 1. **Packaged installation** is recommended for regular users.
 2. **Daily build installation** is recommended for power users helping with testing.
 3. **Unpackaged installation** is recommended for package managers.
+3. **Distro installation** is recommended for those who use a Linux package manager.
 4. **Source installation** is recommended for developers.

 Packaged installation